Anjila-26/sui_ytvideo_summary_smartcontract_walrus/README.md

 # Walrus Module

 This Move module demonstrates a **practice implementation** for managing file summaries on the blockchain.
-It utilizes the **Walrus decentralization platform** for seamless object handling.

 ## Overview